slopezpereyra/slopezpereyra.github.io/_posts/2025-04-03-MonteCarloEstimationPi.md

 categories: [Science, Personal]
 ---

-> Monte Carlo simulations are an interesting a peculiar thing, insofar as they
+> Monte Carlo simulations are an interesting and peculiar thing, insofar as they
 > allow us to approximate deterministic values through non-deterministic random
 > processes.
 In particular, I show in this entry how (and why) we can use Monte
 > Carlo simulations  to approximate the value of $\pi$.